 The woman, named Michelle, took this opportunity to talk to my children.
 They, in their beautiful innocence, saw what I was too distracted to see.
 They saw a woman who was not unlike their brother, William.

-Treating her with kindness and compassion, they set the example not only for everyone else in the store, but for me as well.
-I stood there in awe at how amazing my children really were.
+Treating her with kindness and compassion, they set the example not only for everyone else in the store but me as well.
+I stood there in awe at how amazing my children were.

 Over the next 5 minutes, I learned her story.
-She was a mother of nine; the youngest were 44, Michelle and her twin brother, and he had earned his doctorate.
-I hugged her again for sharing in the experience of raising a large family.
+She was a mother of nine; the youngest was 44, Michelle and her twin brother, and he had earned his doctorate.
+I hugged her again for sharing the experience of raising a large family.